datachainlab/toki-bridge-lcp-enclaves/docs/mrenclave.md

 4. Changes are made to the Enclave source code or dependencies
 5. `Enclave.config.xml` is modified

-> ⚠️ **Note:** The MRENCLAVE can be derived after the Enclave is signed.
+> ⚠️ **Note:** The `MRENCLAVE` can be derived after the Enclave is signed.
 In the workflow, a temporary private key is used as the Enclave signing key for testing purposes.
-This key is different from the actual signing key used in production for toki.finance, but the identity of the signing key has no effect on the derivation of the MRENCLAVE.
+This key is different from the actual signing key used in production for toki.finance, but the identity of the signing key has no effect on the derivation of the `MRENCLAVE`.

 ---